Frequently Asked Questions

 OFAC press charts relating to the players in and structures of corruption networks.

 Legal Framework for the Global Magnitsky Sanctions

-The Global Magnitsky sanctions program represents the implementation of multiple legal authorities.
+The Global Magnitsky Sanctions program represents the implementation of multiple legal authorities.
 Some of these authorities are in the form of an executive order issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
 These authorities are further codified by OFAC in its regulations which are published in the Code of Federal Regulations (CFR).
 Modifications to these regulations are posted in the Federal Register.

 - 13818 Blocking the Property of Persons Involved in Serious Human Rights Abuse or Corruption (Effective Date - December 21, 2017)

 - Global Magnitsky Human Rights Accountability Act 22 U.S.C. §§2656 - Public Law 114-328